-The Officers of the Society are elected by and from the members of Council at the first meeting of Council following the Annual General Meeting; at the Council meeting on 22 January 2008, Dr Hatton was elected as President, Dr Lydon as Secretary and Professor North as Treasurer; Professor Seaward was elected as Vice-President.
+The Officers of the Society are elected by and from the members of Council at the first meeting of Council following the Annual General Meeting; at the Council meeting on 9 January 2020, Dr Lydon was re-elected as Secretary, Professor Blair was elected as President, Dr Hatton as Vice-President and Mr Smith was elected as Treasurer.

 Council met on six occasions during 2019-2020 in the Civic Hall and on line by Zoom.
-Parts of its business were delegated to the following committees: Grants, Events, and Publications, chaired by Dr Hatton, Dr Jakeways, and Mr Hirschmann respectively.
-These committees are required to act in accordance with the Society’s Objects and Policies, and their recommendations are put to the Council for its approval.
+Parts of its business were delegated to the following committees: Grants, Events, Exhibition and Museums, chaired respectively by Dr Hatton, Dr Lydon, Mrs Temple and Dr Hatton.
+The committees are required to act in accordance with the Society’s Aims and Policies, and their recommendations are put to the Council for its approval.

-Mr Norman Madill has continued as Assistant Secretary, managing the Society’s links with its members, the sale of its publications, and other necessary administrative matters.
+Mr Norman Madill has continued as Assistant Secretary, managing the Society’s links with its members and other necessary administrative matters.
 Mrs Sue Clarke, has continued as the Assistant Treasurer, administered the day-to-day financial transactions of the Society including applications for membership.

-The Society is an educational charity, whose principal objects are ‘To promote the advancement of science, literature and the arts in the city of Leeds and elsewhere, and to hold, give or provide for meetings, lectures, classes, and entertainments of a scientific, literary, or artistic nature’.
-In furtherance of these objects the Council’s policy has been to disburse its income as follows by:
+The Society aims to promote the advancement of science, literature and the arts in the city of Leeds and its immediate area.
+In furtherance of this aim, which Council believes to be of benefit to the public in this area, the Council’s policy has been to disburse its income as follows by:

-· providing a programme of public lectures relevant to the Society’s objectives
+• providing a programme of free public lectures relevant to the Society’s aims

-In making grants to promote the advancement of the Society’s objectives, the Council places particular emphasis on (but does not limit its grants to) the support of activities which directly benefit the citizens of Leeds engaged in academic and scholarly activities, especially those relating to Leeds and its immediate area.
-It does not normally give grants in general support of students on taught courses.
+In making grants to promote the advancement of the Society’s aims, the Council places particular emphasis on (but does not limit its grants to) the support of activities which directly benefit the citizens of Leeds or assist those engaged in academic and scholarly activities relating to Leeds and its immediate area.
+It does not give grants in general support of students on taught courses.
 The value of grants is normally in the range £100 to £2,000, although this limit may be exceeded in special circumstances.
 The Council is keen to support new endeavours by the award of ‘pump-priming’ grants.

 ACHIEVEMENTS AND PERFORMANCE